hzoo/Tuolaji-Nonoba/README.md

 [Zhu-Tuolaji](http://nonoba.com/eltacodeldiablo/zhu-tuolaji.)
+---

-UPDATE: nonoba.com seems to be down or not working anymore.
+**UPDATE 2013**: *nonoba.com* seems to be down or not working anymore.

-I guess its a lesson in finishing a game, as well as using someone else's server and server code.
+I guess its a lesson in not finishing a game, as well as using someone else's server and server code.
+Maybe I'l redo do this in just HTML5 or for mobile.

+Instructions
+---
 If you want to see it work, you should open the game in 4 windows or get some friends to join you.

 Rules